 Pairing up with other students, you will learn to communicate, enter buildings, and search together.
 You will practice covering each other and dividing the search between you.
 Both covert and dynamic entries are practiced.

-As day turns to night, you will enter the shoot house and practice your building clearing.
+As day turns to night, you will enter the simulated shoot house and practice your building clearing.
 You learn the strengths and weaknesses of using a hand-held flashlight and using lights mounted on your handgun.
 The advantages and disadvantages of continuously switching your light on and off while searching is covered.
 If you thought clearing a building in the day was challenging, wait until you try it in the night.

 There will be minimal classroom time to allow maximum range time.
 A maximum of four students will be registered for each scheduled class.
 This provides you with more personal attention, resulting in more progress.